Andante-Kim/algorithms-log/README.md

 ----------
 And it is my study process.
-1. solve basic problem in baekjoon (file: basic_baekkjoon)
+1. solve basic 100 problem in baekjoon (file: basic_baekkJoon)